mazma1/post-it/README.md

 ## Limitations

 1. Users are added to the group one at a time.
+2. Group creator cannot remove users from group
-2. Chat message notifications are not real-time.
+3. Chat message notifications are not real-time.
 You have to refresh your browser to see new message notifications.
+4. Users cannot update their profile

 ## Contributing